Euro20179/AIO-LIMAS/README.md

     - [x] info
     - [ ] meta
     - [ ] user
-    - do this by letting the user click on a button that opens an editable table basically
 - [ ] info mode
 - [ ] proper search parser
 - [ ] collection stat calculation modifier